 Sunday’s are Cool (with our Sunday School!)

 Got a little bit of extra time?
 ChallahCrumbs is taking your family to Sunday school.
-This week we’re talking about strength.
-With Chanukah beginning this week, we are taking a look at the holiday that celebrates the victory of the Maccabees over the Greeks.
+This week we’re talking about Showing Appreciation (Hakarat Hatov).Showing appreciation is an important Jewish value.
+We’re looking at saying thank you today.

 Set up a mini-study session with our three sources and the guided questions.

 I am grateful to You, living, enduring Ruler, for restoring my soul to me in compassion.
 You are faithful beyond measure.
 (Modeh Ani, a morning prayer)

 Why do you think it is important to say this prayer daily?

 Is there anyone else you say thank you to daily?

 And she (Leah) … bore a son, and she said, “This time, I will thank the Lord!
 Therefore, she named him Judah.
 (Genesis 29:35)

 What are other ways to say thank you?

 Why were the water and dust hit by Aaron (to begin the plagues of blood and frogs?)…Rabbi Tanhum explains, “God told Moshe,” the water that watched over you when you were cast into the river and the dust that protected you when you killed that Egyptian should not be hit by your hand, but rather should be smitten by Aaron.
 (Midrash Tanhuma, Va’era 14)